klguang/origin/origin-mobile/README.md

 To run the mobile app on your phone, you need to both start the Metro builder service, and launch the app on your device.

-- Run Metro builder with `npm run start`
+- Run Metro builder with `yarn run start`
 - Compile and build your app with `react-native run-android` or `react-native run-ios`

 ### Tips